claralimap/claralimap/README.md

 ## 🌷 About Me

 I'm currently learning and building my path as a full-stack developer, with a growing interest in Artificial Intelligence.

-I enjoy understanding how things work behind the scenes — from designing interfaces to structuring databases and connecting systems.

 Right now, I'm focused on improving my technical foundation, building real projects, and becoming more confident with every commit I push.